Information for Relatives of a Deceased Class Member

 There are several family members who have submitted Information Request Forms for my deceased parent or deceased relative.
 Do we all get a settlement payment?

 Not necessarily.
 If the claim was successful, the settlement payment will be calculated per Class Member.
-All checks will be made payable either to the legal representative of the estate of a deceased Class Member, or as ordered by the Probate Court of the First Circuit, State of Hawaii.
+All checks will be made payable either to the legal representative of the estate of a Deceased Class Member, or as ordered by the Probate Court of the First Circuit, State of Hawaii.
 If the payment is made to the legal representative for an estate, the legal representative will be responsible for distributing the Settlement proceeds to the correct people who are entitled to share in the proceeds of the estate.

 Back To Top -